BIATeam/BIADocs/docs/60-Migration/90-PackageTheFramework/PackageTheFramework.md

   - Delete the **package-lock.json** file
   - Launch the command **npm install**
   - In the package.json file, under dependencies and devDependencies, delete all **^** and **~**.
 Example: "primeng": "16.9.1", "rxjs": "7.8.1",
-- Ng lint the angular poject and remove all errors and warnings.
+- Ng lint the angular project and remove all errors and warnings.
 From version >= 3.9, run the command **npm run clean**
 - Change the framework version in
   - **..\BIADemo\DotNet\TheBIADevCompany.BIADemo.Crosscutting.Common\Constants.cs**
   - **..\BIADemo\Angular\src\app\shared\bia-shared\framework-version.ts**